zbalkan/BenchmarkChoco/README.md

 2. Use Chocolatey's own `chocolatey.lib` library to extract thr list of applications.
 Tests show significant performance gain and the amount of gain seems suspicious.
 There's a need for checking loss off data.
 Also it adds two dependencies: `chocolatey.lib` and it's unused dependency `log4net`.

 ## Summary
-Test results show significant (about 500 times faster) performance improvement.
+Test results show significant (about 600 times faster) performance improvement.
 With unit tests, it's ensured that there is not a difference in the outputs.
 Also, this numbers include console output times.
 Considering the speed of the actual data extraction, it would probably take less time to use `Debug.Write` instead of `Console.WriteLine` in actual use.
 But in test, I used `Console.WriteLine` for a fair comparison.
-Actual PR will include only `Debug.Write`
+Actual PR will probably include only `Debug.Write`

 ## TO-DO
-It's possible to use `ListAsync()` method instead of `List()` by wrapping it in a `Task`, however it would not affect the overall performance significantly.
+[x] Use parallel (`PLINQ` or `Parallel.ForEach`)

 ## Tests
 The solution includes 2 projects: